andreidae/SeXY/README.md

 where file.fasta is your original RefGen and file_10kb.fasta is your RefGen after removing scaffolds <10 kb

-- To run reformat.sh you can copy the file to your working folder from BBmap toolsuit GitHub https://github.com/BioInfoTools/BBMap/blob/master/sh/reformat.sh
+- To run reformat.sh you can copy the file to your working directory from BBmap toolsuit GitHub https://github.com/BioInfoTools/BBMap/blob/master/sh/reformat.sh

-### B-C. Create bed files of X-scaffolds and autosomal scaffolds
+### B-C Create bed files of X-scaffolds and autosomal scaffolds
 - Extract regions mapping to X and Y from the satsuma output independently

 `grep chromosome_Y satsuma_summary.chained.out | awk '{print $4"\t"$5"\t"$6}' > Y.bed`